sidg767/Locknesstask/README.md

-# lnesstask
+# locknesstask

-`lnesstask` is a small Rust crate offering a no_std-compatible sample ECIES-style encryption implementation over generic elliptic curves.
+`locknesstask` is a small Rust crate offering a no_std-compatible sample ECIES-style encryption implementation over generic elliptic curves.

 ## Highlights